-Integrated Absence Management and Vocational Services staff in the Office of Human Resources can assist you with referrals to other benefits and resources that you may be eligible to receive, including, but not limited to, OPERS disability retirement, STRS disability retirement and Social Security benefits.
+Integrated Absence Management and Vocational Services staff in Human Resources can assist you with referrals to other benefits and resources that you may be eligible to receive, including, but not limited to, OPERS disability retirement, STRS disability retirement and Social Security benefits.

 If you are a student with a qualifying disability in need of accommodation in the academic setting, contact the Office of Disability Services.

 Please note: the Employee and Labor Relations team manages these requests